claudy/Highpointers-Konvention-2022/schedule.md

 Location: Exhibit Hall \(4th floor, Convention Center\)

 What: Wrap up the convention with a celebration of highpointing and the spirit of bringing people together.
 The nomination of locations for the 2023 and 2024 Konventions will conducted after dinner!
-Konvention location elections will be conducted by mail.
+Konvention location elections **WILL** now also be held after dinner!
+The dinner ticket you received at check-in in redeemable for this event.

 # Sunday, June 26